 A matrix is just a two-dimensional array of numbers.
 A matrix with r rows and c columns is said to be an r-by-c matrix.
 If A and B are matrices, and if the number of columns in A is equal to the number of rows in B, then A and B can be multiplied to give the matrix product AB.
 If A is an n-by-m matrix and B is an m-by-k matrix, then AB is an n-by-k matrix.
 In particular, two n-by-n matrices can be multiplied to give another n-by-n matrix.

 An n-dimensional vector can be thought of an n-by-1 matrix.
-If A is an n-by-n matrix and v is a vector in n dimensions, thought of as an n-by-1 matrix, then the product Av is again an n-dimensional vector (though in this case thought of as a 1-by-n matrix).
+If A is an n-by-n matrix and v is a vector in n dimensions, thought of as an n-by-1 matrix, then the product Av is again an n-dimensional vector.
 The product of a 3-by-3 matrix A and a 3D vector v = (x,y,z) is often displayed like this:

 Note that the i-th coordinate in the product Av is simply the dot product of the i-th row of the matrix A and the vector v.